 While this perk might sound great (because it can be), it is important to do the math before making any final decisions.

 Big spenders can easily benefit from this card, but if you are not looking to spend more than a few thousand dollars within the first year, you’d likely profit more from the Gold Delta SkyMiles® Credit Card from American Express.
-If it’s points that you are after, Discover it® Miles cardholders would have to spend at least $10,000 in the first year just to reach the same number of points new Gold Delta SkyMiles® Credit Card members can receive as an introductory bonus.
+If it’s miles that you are after, Discover it® Miles cardholders would have to spend at least $30,000 in the first year just to reach the same number of miles new Gold Delta SkyMiles® Credit Card members can potentially receive as an introductory bonus.

 Discover it® Miles can certainly be a good option for big spenders looking for freedom in their airline choices, but for basic spenders, especially those loyal to the Delta brand, the Gold Delta SkyMiles® Credit Card from American Express is likely the smarter choice.

-Thanks to its great sign-on bonus, no foreign transaction fees and other travel perks such as free checked baggage and priority boarding, the Gold Delta SkyMiles® Credit Card from American Express is great option for frequent travelers loyal to the Delta brand.
+Thanks to its great welcome offer, no foreign transaction fees and other travel perks such as free checked baggage and priority boarding, the Gold Delta SkyMiles® Credit Card from American Express is great option for frequent travelers loyal to the Delta brand.